a-n-rose/Vocab-Collector-and-Tester/README.md

 EDIT: I've randomly decided to play with this again and cleaned it up using Poetry.
 It's good enough to help preserve my German.
 We'll see if I further improve on it.

-Here is my <a href="https://a-n-rose.github.io/2018/11/05/personal-vocab-app.html">blog post</a> about this project.

 ## To Run:

 ### Download / Clone Repo